CHAPTER 14

 2. The board will send a letter to the bishop notifying him of the church’s desire, along with the wording of any relevant motions passed.

-3. The bishop will assign the cluster leader or another elder to chair a specially called meeting of members of the church to determine if withdrawal is the will of the two-thirds of the members present at that meeting.
+3. The bishop will assign the cluster leader or another elder to chair a specially called meeting of members of the church to determine if withdrawal is the will of two-thirds of the members present at that meeting.
 Members will vote by ballot to affirm or not affirm the motion to withdrawal previously made by the local board.

 4. If the bishop or his designated representative determines that two-thirds of the members present vote to withdraw from the Church of the United Brethren in Christ, USA, the congregation will be considered withdrawn as of a date agreed upon with the local board.